IV Fluids for Dehydration and Other Ways To Manage Cases

 - Sunken eyes

 - Rapid breathing or rapid heart rate

 Once you understand the signs of dehydration, you can choose a plan of action.
 Quick, fast relief is essential to avoid severe cases of dehydration.
-As soon as you experience symptoms of dehydration, sip on an oral rehydration solution like DripDrop ORS.
+As soon as you experience signs of dehydration, sip on an oral rehydration solution like DripDrop ORS.
 It contains medically relevant electrolytes to help you crush dehydration fast.

 Read on to learn more about how IV fluids for dehydration are administered, and learn why an oral rehydration solution like DripDrop ORS can be an effective alternative in mild to moderate cases.